Treatment for early breast cancer aims to remove the cancer and reduce the risk of the cancer spreading or coming back (recurring).

 This woman has had breast conserving surgery to her left breast.
 There is a scar around the areola.
 One year after surgery, the left breast is a slightly different size.
 Surgery was followed by radiotherapy.

 This woman has had her left breast removed and has not had a reconstruction.

 Mastectomy with an implant reconstruction

-This woman has had a right mastectomy and reconstruction using an implant.
+This woman has had a right mastectomy and a reconstruction using an implant.
 She has not had a nipple reconstruction.
-She has the option to do this later if she chooses.

 A breast reconstruction is a type of surgery in which a breast shape is created using a silicone or saline implant, tissue from another part of your body, or a combination of both.

 Some women have a breast reconstruction at the same time as a mastectomy (immediate reconstruction).
 Others are advised or prefer to wait for several months or longer before having a reconstruction (delayed reconstruction).
 Some women choose not to have a reconstruction at any stage.

 If you’re not having an immediate reconstruction but you think you might consider it in the future, mention this to your surgeon before surgery, as it will help them to plan the mastectomy.

 For more information about breast reconstruction, talk to your surgeon, see Breast Prostheses and Reconstruction or call Cancer Council 13 11 20.

 The lymph nodes in the armpit are often the first place breast cancer cells spread to outside the breast.
 To see whether the cancer has spread, some or all of the lymph nodes are removed and checked for cancerous cells.
 The operation is called axillary surgery.
 It is usually performed during breast surgery, but it may be done in a separate operation.
 There are different types of axillary surgery: